mercedes-benz/DnA/README.md

 <!-- SPDX-License-Identifier: MIT -->

-# DnA (Data and Analytics Platform)
+## DnA (Data and Analytics Platform) - Intended Usage

-## Intended Usage

-⚠️ //TODO// Describe your example!
-Eg: This project is made for cooking the best Tiramisu.
-It works best with high quality ingredients and the best tools.
-Please describe your project as accurately and concisely as possible to help others understand your use case.
+Data & Analytics platform is a end to end solution/project mangement application.
+It provides capability to capture project metadata which can be further used for analysis and project tracking.

+Project metadata includes-

+1. Project description
+2. Team member information
+3. Milestone
+4. Datasources
+5. Analytics
+6. Sharing
+7. Digital Value

 ## Installation

-Please follow the [installation guide](https://github.com/Daimler/DnA/blob/master/docs/INSTALL.md) to install DnA.
+Please follow the [installation guide](./docs/SETUP-DOCKER-COMPOSE.md) to install DnA.

+## Upcoming Features

+1. Malware Scan as a Service
+2. Pipeline as a Service
+3. Jupyter Notebook as workspace
+4. Kubernetes Deployment

 ## Contributing